cxengage/cxengage.github.io/cxengage-api-doc/Create-Integration.md

 All known errors will be returned in a JSON map with key "error".

 - **404 Not Found** - The requested tenant does not exist or has been deleted.

+## Examples for setting up Salesforce, Twilio, Sendgrid and Datasift integrations

 ### Salesforce Example